SouthEast Service: Proposal

 Alternative is in process.
 In 2019, the SouthEast Service was included in a Cost Benefit Analysis by Metra as a Tier 2 project.
+As of 2022, the project is on hold as more studies were needed to determine the cost of running the line.

 The Center for Neighborhood Technology, an advocate for the new line, estimates that the SouthEast Service would more than double the number of average jobs accessible by transit in sixty minutes for the south suburbs on the line.
 In a 2016 letter to the editor, Martin J. Oberman, while the Chairman of Metra, supported the SouthEast Service.